-If you have completed the requirements for your qualification but have yet to graduate, you can request a Certificate of Completion or your academic transcript.
+If you have completed the requirements for your qualification but have yet to graduate, you can request your academic transcript.

 You can order a replacement if you have legally changed your name or your original certificate has been lost, stolen, destroyed or damaged.

 The University does not issue multiple copies of qualification certificates.
 If you still have your certificate, send it back with the form so that a replacement can be issued.

 If you don’t have your certificate, fill out the statutory declaration section of the form in the presence of a Justice of the Peace, or any other person authorised to make statutory declarations.